werefin/1W-QKD-Quantum-Walks/README.md

 ### Overview

-This repository presents a **One-Way Quantum Key Distribution (1W-QKD)** protocol that leverages **Quantum Random Walks (QRWs)** on two primary structures:
+This repository presents a **One-Way Quantum Key Distribution (1W-QKD)** protocol that leverages **Quantum Walks (QWs)** on two primary structures:

 - **Circles**, where quantum states evolve over a $2P$ dimensional position space;
 - **Hypercubes**, where quantum states occupy a $2^P$ dimensional vertex space.

-These QRW-based approaches aim to enhance the security and efficiency of QKD protocols.
+These QW-based approaches aim to enhance the security and efficiency of QKD protocols.

 ### Key features

-- **QRWs**:
+- **QWs**:
-  - Simulations of QRWs for state preparation and evolution;
+  - Simulations of QWs for state preparation and evolution;
   - Flexible configuration of dimensions and steps.

 - **Basis choices**: